thierrydrmv/blogs-api/README.md

 In this project, I was able to:

+- Develop a CRUD API:
+  - Create
+  - Read
+  - Update
+  - Delete
-- Make requests to a Mercado Livre API (Application Programming Interface);
+- Use Sequelize ORM to manipulate a MySQL database.
-- Use your knowledge of JavaScript, CSS and HTML;
-- Work with asynchronous functions;
-- Implement unit tests.

 ## ⬇️ Installing dependencies